 Now I'd like to hear from you:

-So from the above "git best practices" post, what is new to you?
+So from the above 'Git best practices' post, what is new to you?
 Do you like these Git best practices?

 Either way, let me know by leaving a comment below.